mrmdlab/Segmenthor/Tutorial.md

 ### reminder
 - **Disable Chinese input method, if any, before using this software**
 - This trial version will expire soon.
 Please contact fengh@imcb.a-star.edu.sg for subscription.
-- it's normal to get unresponding for a few seconds after pressing `Enter` because computing the image embedding takes up a lot of CPU resource.
-It's more likely to get unresponding if you are using `vit_l` or `vit_h`

 ### ZOOMPAN
 - left mouse button to pan